 Our need to ask forgiveness of others

-and released from the penalty of the wrongdoing.
+(Jas 5:16).
+In the vulnerability of honest confession and bringing sin into the open, we can be freed from guilt and released from the penalty of the wrongdoing.
 This will be in direct proportion to our willingness to face our sin, confess our sinfulness and accept forgiveness.
 The focus is to be on our actions, ‘I was wrong.
 Will you please forgive me for my…’ stating only what you did wrong, with no excuses and no mentioning of any action by the other person, trying to shame them into guilt and to own up to any possible wrong doing on their part.
 After confessing and seeking forgiveness attending to the physical restitution of property and a changed lifestyle indicates the genuineness of our words (Mt 7:16-20; Lk 19:2-10).
 Instead of our attention being on what’s been done against us, we are to focus on our sub-standard behavior against others (Mt 7:1-5).
 When confessed, the sin will be forgiven yet the consequences of that sin may remain as a painful reminder of the seriousness of sin and serve as a deterrent for the future.

 Our responsibility to forgive others

-We can’t love without forgiving
+We cannot love without forgiving

-forgiven…” (Mt 6:12; Lk 6:37).
-To make our own forgiveness effective, we must forgive others from the heart.
+forgive others from the heart.
 This is not always easy as we must deal with our emotional response to the person who offended us.
 However granting forgiveness is not an emotion but a conscious choice to obey God and forgo any retribution by not allowing someone else’s actions or attitudes to dictate mine.
 While there may be lingering memories, it seeks reconciliation and prays for God’s blessing on them.
 This frees our spirits by clearing their record with us and transfers the responsibility for any consequences to God.
 The Bible’s message is, “Be ready to forgive others…Forgive as freely as the Lord has forgiven you” for if I love God how can I not love and forgive my brother?
 (Mt 18:35; Col 3:13,14; 1 Jn 4:20).
 A believer who does not forgive others will be severely chastened by God who loves him, until the believer is ready and willing to forgive others.

 As both forgiveness and unforgiveness affect our attitudes, words and actions, do not allow the wrong of others to determine your behaviour, instead respond in the opposite spirit of love and the fruits of the Spirit which reflect the nature of God; this approach overpowers evil with good (Rom 12:19-21; Gal 5:22,23).